The Given Note

 The Given Note is the fourth solo album by master uilleann piper and prominent Irish traditional musician Liam O'Flynn.
 Produced by Shaun Davey and recorded at Windmill Lane Studios in Dublin, the album was released in 1995.
 The title was suggested by O'Flynn's good friend Seamus Heaney, winner of the 1995 Nobel Prize for Literature.
 Heaney also wrote a tribute to O'Flynn which is on the sleeve notes of the album.

 Critical response

-In his review for Allmusic, Chris Nickson gave the album three out of five stars, calling it "an object lesson in the way [Celtic] music should be played in the 1990s".
+In his review for AllMusic, Chris Nickson called the album "an object lesson in the way [Celtic] music should be played in the 1990s".
 Nickson observes that despite O'Flynn covering the full Celtic music spectrum, it is the Irish songs that "lie closest to O'Flynn's heart".
 Nickson concludes: